thatshawt/2D-Game/README.md

 ## Client Usage:
 First argument is ip you want to connect to, second is the port.
+If you don't specify arguments it will connect to my server.

 ```java -jar GameClient.jar 123.456.789.123 25565```